OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disconnect-PSSession.md

 ```

 The first command uses the `New-PSSessionOption` cmdlet to create a session option object.
 It uses
-the **IdleTimeout** parameter to set an idle timeout of 48 hours (172800000 milliseconds).
+the **IdleTimeout** parameter to set an idle timeout of 48 hours (`172800000` milliseconds).
 The
-command saves the session option object in the $Timeout variable.
+command saves the session option object in the `$Timeout` variable.

-The second command uses the `New-PSSession` cmdlet to create the ITTask session on the Server01
+The second command uses the `New-PSSession` cmdlet to create the `ITTask` session on the Server01
 computer.
-The command save the session in the $s variable.
+The command save the session in the `$s` variable.
 The value of the **SessionOption**
-parameter is the 48-hour idle timeout in the $Timeout variable.
+parameter is the 48-hour idle timeout in the `$Timeout` variable.

-The third command disconnects the ITTask session in the $s variable.
-The command fails because the
+The third command disconnects the `ITTask` session in the `$s` variable.
+The command fails because
-idle timeout value of the session exceeds the **MaxIdleTimeoutMs** quota in the session
+the idle timeout value of the session exceeds the **MaxIdleTimeoutMs** quota in the session
 configuration.
 Because the idle timeout is not used until the session is disconnected, this
 violation can go undetected while the session is in use.

 The fourth command uses the `Invoke-Command` cmdlet to run a `Get-PSSessionConfiguration` command
-for the Microsoft.PowerShell session configuration on the Server01 computer.
+for the `Microsoft.PowerShell` session configuration on the Server01 computer.
 The command uses the
 `Format-List` cmdlet to display all properties of the session configuration in a list.The output
-shows that the **MaxIdleTimeoutMS** property, which establishes the maximum permitted
+shows that the **MaxIdleTimeoutMs** property, which establishes the maximum permitted
-**IdleTimeout** value for sessions that use the session configuration, is 43200000 milliseconds (12
+**IdleTimeout** value for sessions that use the session configuration, is `43200000` milliseconds
-hours).
+(12 hours).

-The fifth command gets the session option values of the session in the $s variable.
+The fifth command gets the session option values of the session in the `$s` variable.
 The values of
 many session options are properties of the **ConnectionInfo** property of the **Runspace** property
 of the session.The output shows that the value of the **IdleTimeout** property of the session is
-172800000 milliseconds (48 hours), which violates the **MaxIdleTimeoutMs** quota of 12 hours in the
+`172800000` milliseconds (48 hours), which violates the **MaxIdleTimeoutMs** quota of 12 hours in
-session configuration.To resolve this conflict, you can use the **ConfigurationName** parameter to
+the session configuration.To resolve this conflict, you can use the **ConfigurationName** parameter
-select a different session configuration or use the **IdleTimeout** parameter to reduce the idle
+to select a different session configuration or use the **IdleTimeout** parameter to reduce the idle
 timeout of the session.

 The sixth command disconnects the session.
 It uses the **IdleTimeoutSec** parameter to set the idle